 Chakotay headed for the mess hall, his mind as tired as his body and forced a small meal down, his exhaustion having stolen his appetite.
 He groaned to himself thinking of the report which would have to be filed before he could escape to his bed.
 Some two hours later, he pressed his thumbprint to the last padd and left his office, nothing but sleep on his mind.
 He was so out of it, not even Kathryn entered his thoughts and within two minutes of falling across his bed, he was asleep.

 It took Chakotay a while to realize that the hand shaking his shoulder was not a part of some dream and he slowly climbed back to consciousness and opened his eyes to see Tuvok leaning over him.

 "Commander, I apologise for the intrusion but I did try and hail you many times.
 Obviously you were sleeping rather deeply."

 Chakotay dragged himself into a sitting position and realized that he was still wearing his uniform.
-It was surprisingly free of creases, his slumber having been so deep that he had made no movement during his unconscious hours.
+It was surprisingly free of creases, his slumber having been so deep that he'd made no movement during his unconscious hours.

 Chakotay was now instantly awake and on his feet.
 "What do you mean 'missing'?
 Tuvok…"

 Chakotay was pacing in a small circle, oblivious of himself.
-This was something he had always feared most and he forced his mind to order itself.
-"Search teams…?”
+This was something he'd always feared most and he forced his mind to order itself.
+"Search teams?"